 \section{Abstract}

 Recent research has increasingly focused on training large language models (LLMs) using federated learning, known as FedLLM.
-However, responsible AI (RAI), which aims to ensure safe responses, remains underexplored in the context of FedLLM.
-In FedLLM, client data used for training may contain harmful content, leading to unsafe LLMs that generate harmful responses.
-Aggregating such unsafe LLMs into the global model and distributing them to clients may result in the widespread deployment of unsafe LLMs.
-To address this issue, we incorporate two well-known RAI methods into FedLLM: the safety filter and constitutional AI.
-Our experiments demonstrate that these methods significantly enhance the safety of the LLM, achieving over a 20\% improvement on AdvBench, a benchmark for evaluating safety performance.
+However, responsible AI (RAI), which aims to ensure safe and trustworthy responses, remains underexplored in this context.
+In FedLLM, client-side training data may contain harmful content, resulting in unsafe LLMs that can generate inappropriate responses.
+Aggregating such models into a global model and redistributing it to clients risks the widespread deployment of unsafe LLMs.
+To address this, we incorporate two well-established RAI techniques into FedLLM: safety filtering and constitutional AI.
+Our experiments show that these methods significantly improve LLM safety, achieving over 20\% improvement on AdvBench.